 Work and play

-In 2003 I got married, moved back to Maryland, and started a company that published computer tutorials.
-In 2014 I sold my company, and since then I’ve been preoccupied with social concerns.
+In 2003 I got married, moved back to Maryland, and started a company that published online computer tutorials.
+In 2014 I sold the company, and since then I’ve been preoccupied with social concerns.
 Namely, figuring out what makes societies thrive.